amandeepmittal/amanhimself.dev/content/posts/handle-different-field-types-in-react-native-forms.md

 </Formik>
 ```

 In the `validationSchema` object add a new property called `confirmPassword` that is going to be a string.
-Next, using `oneOf` the method from Yup's API.
-Inside its array parameter, it accepts a `Yup.ref()` which creates a reference to another sibling from the `intialValues` object.
+Next, use `oneOf` method from Yup's API.
+Inside its array parameter, it accepts a `Yup.ref()` which creates a reference to another sibling from the `initialValues` object.

 ```js
 const validationSchema = Yup.object().shape({